xem/GBA.js/README.md

 A GameBoy Advance (GBA) emulator in your browser!

-Online demo and making-of available on http://xem.github.com/GBA.js.
+Online demo available on http://xem.github.com/GBA.js.

 Here's the HTML code needed to use it: